jamesunger/ipboh/README.md

  ipboh -h HASHOFSERVERNODE
 ```

-*Please note* that ipboh will spawn a separate process into the background to field requests over a local HTTP server.
-Earlier versions did everything in one process which really isn't a good idea for IPFS since it is a persistent P2P network.
+*Please note* that ipboh will spawn a separate process into the background to field client requests over a local HTTP server.
+Earlier versions did everything in one process which really isn't very efficient for IPFS since it is a persistent P2P network.

 Nothing will list on a new node.